JamalMustafa7/Json-Parser/README.md

+This is a project that i did for a client on Fiverr

 # Json-Parser
 This is a JavaScript Code.It runs on node as it uses fs module which is not available in browser.
 Btw I parsed a file consisting of 40000 lines from it